 However, due to the fact that many personal finance professionals use the generic versions of these terms to describe themselves, it’s really hard for people just seeking answers to their financial questions to get any real meaning out of those terms.

 This is the first question and it’s a vital one.
-Why do we need a financial planner at all?
+Do you really need a financial advisor in the first place?
+Are they worth the cost?

 Generally, I’m a huge advocate of figuring out financial problems for yourself.
 Nothing beats self-education.
 If you can learn about a specific problem in your life and can come up with a solution on your own, then you’re doing great.
-You are the only person that has you as the primary person that matters.
+You are the only person for which you are of primary importance.

 So, the first step in this process is always learning.
 My suggestion is to hit the library and check out some books on the topic that you’re concerned about, whether it’s retirement planning or setting up a trust or whatever else it might be.

-For things like frugality and setting up a basic budget, you do not need a financial planner.
-A financial planner starts to become useful when you have money in the bank and you need to make decisions regarding that money.
-If you do not have substantial amounts in the bank (or are looking at inheriting such money shortly), you don’t have a need for a financial planner.
+For things like frugality and setting up a basic budget, you do not need a financial advisor.
+A financial advisor starts to become useful when you have money in the bank and you need to make smart decisions regarding that money.
+If you do not have a substantial amount of money saved in the bank (or are looking at inheriting such money shortly), a financial advisor isn’t worth the cost.

-When do you need a planner?
-You only need a financial planner when you’re facing financial decisions regarding your assets that you do not feel comfortable resolving on your own.
+When do you need a advisor?
+You only need a financial advisor when you’re facing financial decisions regarding your assets that you don’t feel comfortable resolving on your own.

 As I stated earlier, many issues along these lines are solved simply through self-education, so that should always be the first step in the journey toward a financial planner.

-Once you’ve learned more about the issues surrounding your situation and you realize that you still feel more comfortable hiring an expert to walk you through it, the next step is to screen planners.
+Once you’ve learned more about the issues surrounding your situation and you realize that you still feel more comfortable hiring an expert to walk you through it, the next step is to screen financial advisors.

 What do I mean by “screening” them?
-In your area, there will be a lot of people out there advertising themselves as financial planners.
+In your area, there will be a lot of people out there advertising themselves as financial advisors or money managers.
 You’re not going to want to actually interview all of them.
-Instead, you’re going to want to whittle that list down to a small number first, and you’re not going to want to do that by simply sticking your finger in the phone book and dialing the number you’re pointing at on the “financial planner” page.
+Instead, you’re going to want to whittle that list down to a small number first, and you’re not going to want to do that by simply sticking your finger in the phone book and dialing the number you’re pointing at on the “advisor” page.

-The first step, of course, is to get a list of financial planners in your area.
+The first step, of course, is to get a list of financial advisors in your area.
 My suggestion for that is to start by using the search tool at CFP.net.

 I’d use this listing because the people listed there have put in the effort to become certified financial planners through the CFP Board.
 While this doesn’t weed out all of the potential lemons, it does weed out those who aren’t putting in the footwork to get certifications in their field.
 The CFP certification is about as close to a “standard” certification as there is in the field, so it’s a good place to start.